The US is mailing Americans COVID tests again. Here's how to get them

 Using the swab, people can detect current virus strains ahead of the fall and winter respiratory virus season and the holidays.
 Over-the-counter COVID-19 at-home tests typically cost around $11, as of last year.
 Insurers are no longer required to cover the cost of the tests.

-Before using any existing at-home COVID-19 tests, you should check the expiration date.
+If you already have COVID-19 tests at home, check the expiration date on the box.
 Many of the tests have been given an extended expiration from the date listed on the box.
 You can check on the Food and Drug Administration's website to see if that's the case for any of your remaining tests at home.

+There's no cost for households requesting the tests, but U.S. taxpayers have already paid a significant amount for the testing program.

-Since COVID-19 first began its spread in 2020, U.S. taxpayers have poured billions of dollars into developing and purchasing COVID-19 tests as well as vaccines.
+Since COVID-19 first began its spread in 2020, the U.S. government has poured billions of dollars into developing and purchasing COVID-19 tests as well as vaccines.
 The Biden administration has given out 1.8 billion COVID-19 tests, including half distributed to households by mail.
 It’s unclear how many tests the government still has on hand.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.